sinjinir1999/Fake_News_Detector/README.md

-# Fake_News_Detector
-A system to identify unreliable news articles.
+# FAKE NEWS DETECTOR | A SYSTEM TO IDENTIFY UNRELIABLE NEWS ARTICLES